Laoye et al. 2024 — Heavy metal contamination in fish, fruits, and vegetables in Southwest Nigeria

 Implications

-Certification: Nigerian freshwater fish (tilapia, catfish species) carry documented Pb and Cd exceedances above WHO limits from aquatic systems near industrial zones.
-Sourcing documentation for Nigerian freshwater fish is warranted.
+Certification: Contributes regional occurrence evidence for Nigerian freshwater fish, with tilapia and catfish species described as carrying documented Pb and Cd exceedances above WHO limits in aquatic systems near industrial zones.

 Courses: Illustrates how industrialization and inadequate environmental regulation drive heavy metal contamination in staple protein sources in West African food systems.